Freeongoo/spring-examples/test-spring/readme.md

 # Testing (without @SpringBootTest)

+@RunWith(SpringRunner.class) is used to provide a bridge between Spring Boot test features and JUnit.
+Whenever we are using any Spring Boot testing features in out JUnit tests, this annotation will be required.

 Difference:
 - @ContextConfiguration is an annotation from the Spring Test Framework, which is suitable for every Spring application,
 - (removed) @SpringApplicationConfiguration is from Spring Boot and is actually a composite annotation, which includes ContextConfiguration with the custom SpringApplicationContextLoader as loader.